MYTH #1 OF SLEEP TRAINING

-PART 7-2 OF 7-2 AREAS COMMONLY OVERLOOKED OR NOT STRATEGICALLY PLANNED WHEN SLEEP TRAINING
+PART 7.2 OF 7.2 OF AREAS OFTEN OVERLOOKED OR NOT STRATEGICALLY PLANNED WHEN SLEEP TRAINING

 SLEEP TRAINING MYTH #1: Sleep training means you will have to get rid of all night feedings depriving your child of food.